 Australian universities seem to do a good job of keeping up with demand for cyber security training… READ MORE

 Data and business analysts are in demand to help organisations get value from vast amounts of available information.
-Popular degrees are Master of Analytics, Master of Data Analytics and Master of Business Analytics.
+Many have an IT background.
+You can get training and qualifications with online analytics and business analytics courses.

-A masters program will help you build the advanced analytical capabilities needed to generate business insights from data.
+A data analytics course will help you build the advanced analytical capabilities needed to generate business insights from data.

-To thrive in data analysis, you should be an effective communicator and have a good appreciation of business strategy.
+To thrive in data analysis, you should be an effective communicator and understand business strategy.
 You need more than just maths ability… READ MORE

 A data science masters is a strong way to set up a career in the field of big data.
 Students receive better foundation training than most current data scientists.